• Skip to primary navigation

 What is Watergate Cake?

-This classic Watergate cake is made with a boxed white cake mix, pistachio pudding, and Dream Whip frosting.
-This cake is truly vintage as it has been made since the 1950’s and has probably graced millions of church gatherings, potlucks, picnics, and Easter tables.
+This classic Watergate cake is a classic recipe made with a boxed white cake mix, pistachio pudding, and Dream Whip frosting.
+This cake is truly vintage as it has been made by home cooks since the 1950’s and has probably graced millions of church gatherings, potlucks, picnics, and Easter tables.
 It has stuck around for so long because it’s delicious!

 Traditionally, this cake is made in a bundt pan with 7up and has finely chopped pecans in the cake as well as sprinkled on top of the cake.
 It’s a pistachio 7up cake so why not top it with pistachios.
 I didn’t put any pistachios in the cake, but you are welcome to add in 1/2 cup of finely chopped pistachios, pecans, walnuts, or almonds.
 I also swapped the 7up out for some club soda just to save a little on some calories.